wabenet/dodo/README.md

 to build the tool without any requirements other than dodo itself and of course docker.

+### stages (experimental)

+An experimental support for managing `stages` is implemented.
+Stages are places where backdrops can run, in other words environments with a docker daemon.
+By default, only the `environment` stage is available, which means that dodo will pick up the docker host configuration from environment variables, exactly like the normal docker client would.
+In additions, a plugin system exists that allows for more stage options.
+To install a stage plugin, fetch one of the binaries from the [releases](/releases) page and drop it into your `~/.dodo/plugins` directory.
+Currently these plugins are available:

+* `docker-machine`: Simply delegates all actions to a docker-machine instance with the same name as the stage.
+Requires docker-machine and the respective drivers to be installed on the system.

+* `virtualbox`: Manages a VirtualBox VM based on a Vagrant box as a stage.
+This is basically a weird cross between a custom docker-machine and vagrant implementation, to allow for a bit more customization for your local setup.

+The whole stage API is very likely to change quite a bit in the future.
+For now, it is just a simple proof of concept.
+In future releases, it is planned to run dodo backdrops on remote systems by using stages based on EC2 or Kubernetes pods.

-### config reference
+## config reference

-* `include`: is a list of objects that allow the following options:
-  * `file`: Absolute path to a valid dodo configuration file.
-The file will be parsed and merged into the current file.
-  * `text`: A YAML document that is a valid dodo configuration file.
-The document will be parsed and merged into the current file.
-Useful with templating to generate configuration with other tools.

-* `backdrops`: a map of backdrop names to configurations:
+### backdrops

+Backdrops are the main components of dodo.
+Each backdrop is a template for a docker container that acts as runtime environment for a script.
+The top-level configuration object is `backdrops`, which is a map of backdrop names to objects with the following options:

 * `aliases`: a list of aliases that can be used instead of the backdrop name to run it
 * `image`, `build`: defines configuration for building the docker image.
 Can be either a string containing an existing docker image, or an object with:
   * `name`: a name for the resulting image, will be used for dependency resolution
   * `context`: path to the build context
   * `dockerfile`: path to the dockerfile (relative to the build context)
   * `steps`, `inline`: list of additional steps to perform on the docker image.
 Can be used as an inline dockerfile.
   * `args`, `arguments`: build arguments for the image
   * `secrets`: secrets used for building
   * `ssh`: ssh agent connfiguration used for building
   * `no_cache`: set to true to disable the docker cache during build
   * `force_rebuild`: always rebuild the image, even if an image with the specified name already exists
   * `force_pull`: always pull the base image, even if it already exists
   * `requires`, `dependencies`: list of image names that are required to build this image.
 Backdrop configurations are searched for image declarations with this name and build before this image.
 * `container_name`: set the container name
 * `remove`, `rm`: always remove the container after running (defaults to `true`)
 * `environment`, `env`: set environment variables
 * `volumes`: list of additional volumes to mount.
 Only bind-mount volumes are currently supported.
 * `volumes_from`: mount volumes from an existing container
 * `ports`: expose ports from the container
 * `user`: set the uid inside the container
 * `workdir`, `working_dir`: set the working directory inside the container
 * `script`: the script that should be executed
 * `interpreter`: set the interpreter that should execute the script (defaults to `/bin/sh`)
 * `command`: arguments that will be passed to the script by default.
 Will be overwritten by any command line arguments.
 * `interactive`: try to start an interactive session by setting the docker entrypoint to the interpreter only, skipping the script and command

+### stages

+Stages are places to put backdrops, in other words an environment running a docker daemon.
+Stages are still experimental, so the configuration is not defined too well yet.
+The top-level configuration object is `stages`, which is a map of stage names to objects with the following options:

+* `type`: the type of stage, usually the name of a plugin to invoke to manage it
+* `box`: configuration that defines a Vagrant that should be used for the stage, provided the stage plugin supports Vagrant.
+The following options are allowed:
+  * `user`: the Vagrant cloud user that provides the box
+  * `name`: name of the Vagrant box
+  * `version`: version of the Vagrant box
+  * `access_token`: Vagrant cloud access token to access private boxes
+* `options`: additional options, that are passed directly to the plugin

+### includes

+Includes allow merging additional files or output of commands into the current configuration.
+This is often useful with templating to generate configuration from other tools.
+The top-level configuration object is `include`, which is a list of objects with the following options:

+* `file`: Absolute path to a valid dodo configuration file.
+The file will be parsed and merged into the current file.
+* `text`: A YAML document that is a valid dodo configuration file.
+The document will be parsed and merged into the current file.

 ### templating